pauserratgutierrez/hack-uab/readme.md

-Introduction
+# Introduction
 This project is part of a challenge to design optimal routes for mobile financial services provided by Caixa d'Enginyers to various municipalities in Catalonia.
 The goal is to ensure that the routes are efficient, meet regulatory requirements, and can adapt to real-time conditions such as traffic.

+Team: Genís Carretero Ferrete & Pau Serrat Gutiérrez

-Project Structure
+# Project Structure
 Directories and Files
-mapsAPI.js: Contains functions for interacting with the mapping API to get distance matrices. database/dbUtils.js: Contains functions for retrieving data from the database, including starting points and municipality information.
+`mapsAPI.js`: Contains functions for interacting with the Google Maps API to process the data, get distances & more useful information. database/dbUtils.js: Contains functions for retrieving data from the database, including starting points and municipality information.
 CE-db-migrations.sql: SQL script for setting up and migrating the database.
 1_Template_Challenges_-_UABTH_-_Caixa_Enginyers.docx: Document with challenge details.